Jacket Philanthropy Program

 Students engage in hands-on philanthropy, grant-making and community service.
-The project focuses on three needs areas: children and youth programs; neighborhood development and revitalization; and hunger, homelessness, and health issues.
+The program focuses on three needs areas: children and youth programs; neighborhood development and revitalization; and hunger, homelessness, and health issues.
 Students are responsible for developing an RFP (Request for Funding Proposal), preparing the grant proposal, and engaging in a group decision-making process to award the funds.
-Each class receives $4,500 to distribute.
+Each class receives funding to distribute.

 - Award charitable dollars to worthy non-profit organizations with strong proposals that address immediate economic needs.

-- Build stronger communities through a skill based volunteer force that contributes both hours served (15 per student) and financial resources ($4,500 per course).
+- Build stronger communities through a skill-based volunteer force that contributes both hours served (15 per student) and financial resources.

 - Provide students with the intellectual knowledge and practical experiences needed to manage philanthropic funding, including skills such as conducting needs assessments, establishing funding criteria, researching local nonprofits, interviewing community members, and developing writing, decision-making, accounting, and evaluation skills.